 Awards: One prize of $100, one prize of $50, and one prize of $25.
-Winning stories will be published in a special section of the March Story Circle Journal and will be featured on the SCN's award-winning website.
-Upon the judges' recommendation, other entries may be published in later issues of the Journal and in other SCN print or on-line publications.
+Winning stories will be published in a special section of the Story Circle Journal and will be featured on the SCN's award-winning website.
+Upon the judges' recommendation, other entries may be published in later issues of the Journal and in other SCN print and on-line publications.

 - You must be a dues-paying member of Story Circle Network to enter.